 APPENDIX A: ANC 6A COMMITTEES

 The Committees described below serve as forums to address issues that need more discussion and cannot be accommodated at the full Commission meeting due to time constraints.
-With the exception of the Executive Committee (described in the Bylaws), ANC 6A Membership and Chair positions are open to all ANC 6A residents.
+With the exception of the Executive Committee ANC 6A Committee membership and chair positions are open to all ANC 6A residents.
 Committee Chairs are selected by vote by the Commission and serve for one year.
 The number of times that a Chair may be reelected is not limited.

 The following roles and responsibilities are common to each Committee: